 It is always a good practice to log off from the terminal server if you do not have any more jobs running.
 Doing this will allow the system to allocate resources that you no longer need to other users and jobs.
 In addition to this, the H:, R:, and T: drives may be disconnected if your remote desktop session has been idle for a while, and the only way to reconnect the drives is to log off from the terminal server.

 The drives may sometimes get disconnected when your remote desktop session is disconnected without logging off.
 The usual way to get around this is to log out of the terminal server completely and then log back on.
-To log out, click the Start button -> Log Off.
+To log out, navigate to the Desktop, then double-click on the “logoff” icon.
 Notice that clicking the X button on the title bar of the remote desktop session will not log you off.
-Let us know if problems persist.

 Few of the programs we have available will produce an error if opened across multiple servers at one time.
 However, those that do depend on the fact that the instance of the program has exclusive access to the user’s data files from only one machine, or server, at any given time.
 Opening another instance of the program on another server results not only in a new instance, but makes it seem as if it’s an entirely different program accessing the same set of files (not allowed).

 At the moment, the following software can only be run on one CSDE terminal server: Eclipse, Firefox, SAS, and Thunderbird.

 Windows TS Manager is no longer supported on our Terminal servers.
 Please use Task Manager to manage your program instances.